Logo

 The main threats to leopard cat populations are hunting and poaching, which have put intense pressure on the species for decades.

-Although international trade has dropped a lot, leopard cats are still hunted in many areas.
+Although international trade has decreased, leopard cats are still hunted in many areas.
 They are killed for their fur, for food, sold as pets, or used in traditional medicine.
-In rural areas, they are often killed because they attack chickens and enter farms.
-This has reduced leopard cat populations in many regions.
+In rural areas, conflict with humans is common due to poultry raiding, as leopard cats sometimes attack chickens and enter farms.
+This often leads to them being killed, reducing their populations in many regions.

-Besides hunting, habitat loss is also a major threat.
-Forest clearing, farming, and urban growth are breaking up natural habitats.
-Habitat loss has a serious impact on leopard cats because they need large areas to live and hunt.
-When forests shrink, their chances of survival decrease.
+Besides hunting, habitat fragmentation is a major threat.
+Forest clearing, farming, and urban expansion are breaking large natural habitats into smaller, isolated areas.
+This makes it harder for leopard cats to find food, mates, and safe territory, lowering their chances of survival.

-Road traffic accidents are another growing danger, particularly in forest landscapes cut by highways and rural roads.
+Road traffic accidents are another growing danger, especially in forest areas cut by highways and rural roads.
 Many leopard cats are killed while crossing roads in search of food or new territory.

-Hybridization with domestic cats is another serious threat to leopard cats.
-When leopard cats breed with domestic cats, it can weaken the natural genetics of wild populations.
+Finally, hybridization with domestic cats is an increasing concern.
+When leopard cats breed with domestic cats, it can weaken the natural genetics of wild populations, creating long-term risks for the species.

 Leopard cats are threatened by habitat loss, hunting, and illegal wildlife trade.